yongjiguan/yongjiguan.github.io/_teaching/2015-2-fall-teaching.md

 location: "Lanzhou, China"
 ---

-This is my third teaching on <b>Principles of Wireless Communications</b> as a teaching assistant in my second year of B.S.
+This is my fourth teaching on <b>Principles of Wireless Communications</b> as a teaching assistant in my second year of B.S.
 My job duties included checking and solving students' homework.